standard-for-public-code/standard-for-public-code/criteria/document-objectives.md

 ---
 # Document codebase objectives

+Clearly documenting codebase objectives communicates the purpose of the codebase.
+It helps stakeholders and contributors scope the development of the codebase.
+The objectives also provide an easy way for people to decide whether this codebase, or one of its modules, is interesting for them now or in the future.

 ## Requirements

 * The [codebase](../glossary.md#codebase) MUST contain documentation of its objectives, like a mission and goal statement, that is understandable by developers and designers so that they can use or contribute to the codebase.
 * Codebase documentation SHOULD clearly describe the connections between [policy](../glossary.md#policy) objectives and codebase objectives.
 * Documenting the objectives of the codebase for the [general public](../glossary.md#general-public) is OPTIONAL.

-## Why this is important

-Documenting codebase objectives:

-* provides an easy way for people to decide whether this codebase, or one of its modules, is interesting for them now or in the future.
-* helps scope your own development.
-* clearly communicates to other stakeholders and contributors the purpose of the codebase and the modules of which it is composed.

 ## What this does not do